texttochange/vusion-documentation/en/getting-started/requests.rst

 This makes sure that even if a participant does not reply the keyword but something that looks like it, he/she will get a reply in stead of an error.
 In practice this means that when an user sends INFO instead of INFO 1 it will match to INFO 1.
 The full match will always get priority over the partial match, so INFO 1 will be matched to INFO 1 and not to INFO.

-- Example:
-Request: INFO
-Box checked: no
-User sends: INFO 1
-**Vusion won't match**
+Example 1:

 -Request: INFO
+-Box checked: no
+-User sends: INFO 1
+-**Vusion won't match**

+Example 2:

+-Request: INFO
-Box checked: yes
+-Box checked: yes
-User sends: Info want info yes
+-User sends: Info want info yes
-**Vusion will match to INFO**
+-**Vusion will match to INFO**

+Example 3:

 -Request 1: INFO 1
 -Request 2: INFO